 Another good starting point for learning PHP is this entertaining tutorial series written in part by Vikram Vaswani.

 Editing PHP files can be done with any text editing program, like Windows' built in NotePad editor or one of a number of free, open-source options.

 Sublime Text can be downloaded and used for free.
-They request that a license must be purchased for continued use, but there is no enforced time limit for the evaluation.
+They request that a license be purchased for continued use, but there is no enforced time limit for the evaluation.